unicode-org/message-format-wg/exploration/variable-mutability.md

   > let $foo = {$bar :uppercase}
   > let $baz = {$someNumber :number groupingUsed=false}
   > ```

 - Users, such as translators, want to annotate a variable (either local or external) without invalidating existing use of the variable in pattern strings.
+  This saves the effort of finding and fixing all occurences in the various pattern strings, as well as issues that could arise from (for example) translation memory systems recalling the old expression.
   For example:
   > ```
   > let $foo = {$foo :transform}
   > match {$a :plural} {$b :plural}